 IELTS Grammar: Present Indefinite/ Simple Present Tense

-The simple present tense is the first one of four forms of present tense in English.
-It is generally used to explain habitual facts, stable or constant situations, general and universal truths, and timed or fixed arrangements and so on.
+The simple present tense is the first one of four forms of the present tense in English.
+We generally use it to explain habitual facts, stable or constant situations, general and universal truths, timed or fixed arrangements, and so on.

 Structure of Simple Present Tense/ Present Indefinite Tense: